 Pension scheme: You pay (minimum) 1% towards the workplace pension and the employee pays 0.8% from their salary.

-As an small business and employer you have a number of responsibilities to your staff.
+As a small business and employer, you have a number of responsibilities to your staff.

-Looking for help with the recruiting process with have a number of checklists that might help you in your process.
+Looking for help with the recruiting process with having a number of checklists that might help you in your process.

 Pre Employment Checklist, Job Offer Process Checklist, Recruitment Candidate Specification Checklist, Job Description Checklist, Job Vacancy Advertisement Checklist, Hiring Process Checklist and Employee Onboarding Process Checklist.

 Employment contract checklist, Staff induction, New Employee Health & Safety checklist, Staff documentation checklist,

 Other HR policies you need to think about.

 Employees are the single biggest asset of any business.
 HR has a key role in supporting employees in their work life cycle and enabling them to thrive, which greatly benefits the business.